Tears, defiance and new tanks in Ukraine for war anniversary - KESQ

 “My family was lucky.
 We didn’t lose anyone or anything.
 But many did, and we have to share this loss together,” she said.

-Tributes to Ukraine’s resilience took place in other countries.
-The Eiffel Tower in Paris was among monuments illuminated in Ukraine’s colors — yellow and blue.
-In Berlin, a wrecked Russian tank was put on display.
-Anti-war activists in Belgrade, Serbia, left a cake covered with red icing representing blood and a skull on top on a pavement near the Russian Embassy, which police stopped them from approaching.
+Tributes to Ukraine’s resilience flowed from overseas.
+The Eiffel Tower in Paris was among the monuments illuminated in Ukraine’s colors — yellow and blue.

-In Russia, media and rights groups reported more police arrests of protesters who took to streets with antiwar slogans and flowers in various parts of the country.

 He followed that up with his video address in which he also pledged not to abandon Ukrainians living under Russian occupation, vowing: “One way or another, we will liberate all our lands.”

-He also addressed troops on a Kyiv square and handed out honors, including to the widow and daughter of a fallen soldier, telling them: “We will never forget.”
-In a Kyiv hospital, he also decorated wounded fighters.
+He also addressed troops on a Kyiv square and handed out honors, including to the pained widow and daughter of a fallen soldier, telling them: “We will never forget.”

-A year on, casualty figures are horrific on both sides, although Moscow and Kyiv keep precise numbers under wraps.
+A year on, casualty figures are horrific on both sides, although Moscow and Kyiv are keeping precise numbers under wraps.
 Western estimates suggest hundreds of thousands of killed and wounded.

 Economic repercussions have rippled across the globe.
 Diplomatic repercussions, too.
 Western nations are supporting Ukraine militarily, financially and politically.
 But China, India and countries in the global south have proven ambivalent about Western arguments that Ukraine is the front line of a fight for freedom and democracy.

-“The war will not end soon,” he added.
-“We have a powerful enemy.”

-Samya Kullab reported from Kharhiv, Ukraine.
-Vasilisa Stepanenko in Kharhiv, Yuras Karmanau and Dasha Litvinova in Tallinn, Estonia, Joanna Kozlowska in London, Monika Scislowska in Warsaw, Poland, and Sophiko Megrelidze in Tbilisi, Georgia, contributed to this report.
+Samya Kullab and Vasilisa Stepanenko in Kharhiv, Ukraine, Yuras Karmanau in Tallinn, Estonia, Joanna Kozlowska in London, Monika Scislowska in Warsaw, Poland, and Sophiko Megrelidze in Tbilisi, Georgia, contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine